A3Antistasi/antistasi-1.x/README.md

-The Author is Barbolani
+The Author is **Barbolani**

-After 1.2 Chris coded many changes under the supervision of RickyTan and Kendo with the contribution of Toshi and Tucks for porting and templates.
+After 1.2 *Chris* coded many changes under the supervision of *RickyTan* and *Kendo* with the contribution of *Toshi* and *Tucks* for porting and templates.

-After 1.7.6 Sparker and Jeroen continued because the 1.7 bugs weren't possible to be fixed unless changing a lot of the code.
+After 1.7.6 *Sparker* and *Jeroen* continued because the 1.7 bugs weren't possible to be fixed unless changing a lot of the code.

-Currently: Stef is supervising the project, looking for coders and github help to continue.
+Currently: *Stef* is supervising the project and coding some simple stuff, *IrLED* started coding major fixes and improvement since 1.7.17, he also organized the github environment.

+We're looking for more coders, every contribution is appreciated!

 Official website: http://www.a3antistasi.com/